C Programming Coding Questions and Answers

 12. How do you find the Greatest Common Divisor (GCD) of two numbers in C?

-In mathematics, the GCD (or HCF) of two numbers is the biggest number that divides both of the numbers without any remainder.
-You can use the Euclidean algorithm to find the GCD, and it is probably the most efficient way to complete the task.
+The GCD (or HCF) of two numbers is the largest number that divides both numbers without remainder.
+The Euclidean algorithm is the most efficient method.

 #include <stdio.h>